datawrapper/tutorial-visualization/README.md

     .style("fill", theme.colors.palette[0]);
 ```

-To ensure that the labels remain readable it's a good idea to [check the Lab-lightness of the selected color](https://github.com/datawrapper/tutorial-visualization/commit/ab7b452ebf5f333edf28cc73d94b043f458df713).
+To ensure that the labels remain readable it's a good idea to [check the Lab-lightness of the selected color](https://github.com/datawrapper/tutorial-visualization/commit/ab7b452ebf5f333edf28cc73d94b043f458df713) and invert the label color if the background is too dark.

 ### Putting stylesheets into separate file

 At this point our code is already infiltrated with style definitions that would better fit into a separate CSS file.
-Datawrapper makes this very easy by automatically including the CSS files named after the visualization id.
+Datawrapper makes this very easy by automatically including the CSS file that is named after the visualization id.
 So in our case we simply [add a file ``bubble-chart.css``](https://github.com/datawrapper/tutorial-visualization/commit/435fbbecf8b583f40e8fda94376d2996b7e11bec) into the ``static/`` folder and that's it.

 Then we can remove the ``.style()`` call and [instead use a CSS class](https://github.com/datawrapper/tutorial-visualization/commit/c9edf2746b58ecbfb19255f4981a94ddd519d837) to invert the labels.